Department of Technology

 This course is the first course in the construction management program and will introduce students to construction management.
 Topics include: the scope of the construction industry, the scope of management activities, the bidding process, contracts, project stages, cost estimating, administration, operations and site management, project planning and scheduling, project monitoring, construction safety and health, and personal and company equipment.
 Offered fall semester only.
 Cr 3.

-ITC 341 Construction Documents I
+ITC 341 Construction Documents and Specifications

 ITC 351 Construction Cost Estimating